-Imagine a conversation between your ideal customer and a trusted friend or family member.
+Imagine a conversation between your ideal customer and a friend or family member.
 They’re in the market for your product but are frustrated by what’s currently out there.
 What might they say?

 Then think about changes you can make to your existing products or new products you can introduce to solve some of their problems.

 Think about what you’re selling and how it’s delivered.
-Is there an aspect people rave about or you’d like them to rave about?
+Is there an aspect people rave about or you’d like them to rave about that would make it a best seller?
 It may be the quality, quantity, type of materials, design, customer service, etc.

 This one may be a bit more exaggerated as people don’t typically go on and on about every little detail but just imagine they’re that excited about it.

 Let’s imagine the ideal jewelry customer again.
 What would a necklace have to look and feel like for them to rave about it?
 What would that conversation sound like?
 You can start by addressing how you’d solve all the frustrations that came up in the last step.

 OMG!
-I just bought the most ah-mah-zang necklace!
+I just bought the most amazing necklace!
 It is so my style.
 It’s a beautiful watermelon pink and neon yellow.
 It looks amazing against my tan and I have the perfect watermelon pink lipstick and nail polish I’m going to pair it with.
 The necklace is big and bold but is lightweight so it doesn’t feel heavy after wearing it all day.
 It’s also really well made; there are no unfinished edges that rub against my skin or catch my hair.
-I can wear it with a simple white t-shirt, a little black dress or that colorful sundress I’m wearing to brunch on Saturday.
+I can wear it with a simple white t-shirt, a little black dress, or that colorful sundress I’m wearing to brunch on Saturday.
 I also got a matching ring that looks so trendy.
 I can’t wait to wear everything out.

-No one is going to brag about a necklace that’s so-so, they don’t know where or how they’re going to wear it and can find something similar in any department store.
+No one is going to brag about a necklace that’s so-so, they don’t know where or how they’re going to wear it, and is something they can find in any department store.
 The customer needs to be excited about the product and feel like it’s perfect for them.